Private Personal And Couples Counselling For Sexual Anorexia in Sydney & Online

 - Occasional periods of sexual binging and extreme promiscuity

-Sexual anorexics may compensate their lack of intimacy with a number of compulsive behaviours;
+- In addition, sexual anorexics may compensate their lack of sex, love and intimacy with a number of non-sexual compulsive behaviours, such as;

 - Compulsive cleaning